Learn about the different ways you can send money to Bangladesh from New Zealand.

 The first thing that catches Akash’s attention is the hefty fee involved in transferring money to a cash pick-up centre.
 As his father has a bank account, he chooses to use the services of the second money transfer company, through which his parents stand to receive extra money.
 Going forward, Akash plans to compare his options before each transfer.

-If you wish to send money to Bangladesh from New Zealand, several aspects require your attention.
+If you wish to send money to Bangladesh from New Zealand, these are some things to consider.

 - Exchange rate and fees.
 Looking at one without paying attention to the other can prove to be a costly mistake.
 This is because while a fee-free service may come with an unfavourable exchange rate, the reverse can also be true.
 To establish which deal is better monetarily, simply compare how much money the recipient stands to receive.